Centralite

+Ethyl centralite is an organic compound.
+Its chemical name is N,'-diethyl-N,'-diphenylurea.
+The molecular formula of ethyl centralite is C17H20N2O.
+This compound has important uses in industry and forensics.
+The structure of ethyl centralite includes two phenyl groups (aromatic rings) attached to a central urea group.
+There are also ethyl groups (\sC2H5) bound to the nitrogen atoms of the urea.
+Its primary use is as a stabilizer in double and triple-base smokeless powders.

 History

 In the 19th century chemists identified that nitrocellulose can destroy itself with the help of nitrogen oxides separating from it at storage, and tried to find bases which might capture those oxides.
-Urea has been used for stabilizing celluloid in the 19th century (and even in early American military powders), but like other water-soluble bases, it also attacks nitrocellulose, so German chemists substituted hydrogen atoms with nonpolar organic radicals to diminish this effect.
+Urea was used for stabilizing celluloid in the 19th century (and even in early American military powders), but like other water-soluble bases, it also attacks nitrocellulose, so German chemists substituted hydrogen atoms with nonpolar organic radicals to diminish this effect.

 Naming

 The term "Centralite" was originally applied to dimethyldiphenylurea developed about 1906 at the German private military-industrial laboratory Zentralstelle für wissenschaftlich-technische Untersuchungen (Center for Scientific-Technical Research) in Neubabelsberg as a deterrent coating for smokeless powder in military rifle cartridges.
 Thereafter, all hydrocarbon-substituted symmetrical diphenyl urea compounds used as smokeless powder deterrents (or moderants) were called centralites after the laboratory.
-The preferred ethyl centralite became known as Centralite No. 1 and the original methyl centralite was identified as Centralite No. 2.
+The preferred ethyl centralite became known as Centralite 1 and the original methyl centralite was identified as Centralite 2.
 Butyl centralite was also used as a celluloid plasticizer.

 Comparison with analogs

-Compared to diphenylurea, it has a far more convoluted reaction history.
-Finally, nitrated anilines are produced.
 Centralite-2, also known as sym-dimethyldiphenylurea, is a methyl analog that is moderately utilized overseas.
-Though they are likewise excellent plasticizers, centralites are thought to be a little less effective stabilizer than 2-nitrodiphenylamine.
+Though they are likewise excellent plasticizers, centralites are thought to be a little less effective stabilizer than 2-Nitrodiphenylamine.
 To benefit from their plasticizing qualities, they are commonly employed in propellants at higher fractions than diphenylamines.

 Synthesis

+The first synthesis of ethyl centralite was performed in 1876 by heating ethylphenylcarbamyl chloride with monoethylaniline at 130 C and by heating diethylaniline with phosgene under pressure.

-Ethyl centralite is also known as 1,3-diethyl-1,3-diphenylurea.
-It is synthesized through a chemical reaction.
-This reaction involves the condensation of aniline (C6H5NH2) with ethyl isocyanate (C2H5NCO).
+It is synthesized via the condensation of aniline (C6H5NH2) with ethyl isocyanate (C2H5NCO).
 The reaction typically occurs under controlled conditions.
 In this reaction, aniline reacts with ethyl isocyanate.
 This forms ethyl centralite through the formation of urea linkages.

 The general reaction can be represented as follows:

-In this reaction, aniline (C6H5NH2) serves as the aromatic amine and ethyl isocyanate (C2H5NCO) is the isocyanate compound that reacts with the amine groups.

 The reaction produces ethyl centralite.
-It also produces carbon dioxide (CO_{2}) as a byproduct.
-The process is usually done in a solvent, such as an alcohol.
-The solvent helps dissolve the reactants.
-It also helps control the reaction temperature.
-After the reaction is finished, the ethyl centralite is purified.
-This is done through recrystallization or other purification methods.
-The goal is to obtain a pure product.
+It also produces carbon dioxide (CO2) as a byproduct.
+Purification is through recrystallization or other purification methods.